markjprice/cs12dotnet8/docs/errata/improvements.md

 # Page 248 - Storing multiple values using an enum type

 In the **Good Practice** box, I will list the integer types that an `enum` is allowed to inherit from: `Byte`, `SByte`, `Int16`, `Int32`, `Int64`, `UInt16`, `UInt32`, `UInt64`.
 The new integer types `Int128` and `UInt128` are not supported.

+# Page 254 - Requiring fields to be set during instantiation

+> Thanks **Ashish** in the book's Discord channel for asking a question about this that prompted this improvement.

+In Step 5, I wrote, "Build the `PeopleApp` project to compile its referenced dependencies and copy the class library `.dll` to the local `bin` folder."
+This sentence is confusing because some readers think that they need to copy the file.
+You do not need to copy the file; building the project does the compiling and copying.

+In the next edition, I will write, "Build the `PeopleApp` project.
+This will compile its referenced dependencies and copy the class library `.dll` to the correct subdirectory in the local `bin` folder."

 # Page 358 - Using extension methods to reuse functionality